Petite Trésors Rescue & Sanctuary -

 In the Beginning

 The COVID-19 Pandemic made writing this book a healing journey for me.
 For over 50 years I have suffered with progressing and increasing Autoimmune Diseases.
 When I retired due to my office in Chicago closing, I was 57 years old.
 I had always wanted to do something in the service category and I originally thought I would like to work in hospice.
 Unfortunately as my health issues increased I was eventually forced to come to the realization that I needed to do something from my home because I was not only unable to see well enough to drive at night but, additionally my various diagnosed illnesses prevented me from functionally living a normal existence.
 I’ve always loved dogs.
-I never met one I did not like, which is sad considering there have been a number of individuals I’ve met I cannot say the same about.
+I never met one I did not like, which is great, considering there have been a number of individuals I’ve met I cannot say the same about.
 My dear friends Maryhelen and Jim had sent me a picture of the most adorable puppy they found at an adopt event when they were picking up supplies for their own pets at a store.
 My husband and I were actually on our way to that same shopping plaza and I asked him if we could stop and see the puppy.
-Of course, it was love at first sight.
+Naturally, it was love at first sight.
 Not only did we take the puppy, but I also asked the rescue group if I could join them.
 Rescues are always needing volunteers and fosters and so this is where I have decided to begin my story.
 Pretty innocent needless to say, however nothing could have prepared us for everything that happened since.

 Starting a 501c3 Nonprofit